apache/lucene/dev-tools/scripts/README.md

     usage: poll-mirrors.py [-h] [-version VERSION] [-path PATH] [-interval INTERVAL] [-details] [-once]

-    Periodically checks that all Lucene/Solr mirrors contain either a copy of a release or a specified path
+    Periodically checks that all Lucene mirrors contain either a copy of a release or a specified path

     optional arguments:
       -h, --help            show this help message and exit -version VERSION, -v VERSION
-                            Lucene/Solr version to check
+                            Lucene version to check
       -path PATH, -p PATH   instead of a versioned release, check for some/explicit/path
       -interval INTERVAL, -i INTERVAL